uwdata/arquero/docs/api/table.md

 * *rows*: Row indices of example table rows for each group.
 * *size*: The total number of groups.
 * *keys*: Per-row group indices for every row in the table.

+<hr/><a id="params" href="#params">#</a>
+<em>table</em>.<b>params</b>() · [Source](https://github.com/uwdata/arquero/blob/master/src/table/table.js)

+Get or set table expression parameter values.
+If called with no arguments, returns the current parameter values as an object.
+Otherwise, adds the provided parameters to this table's parameter set and returns the table.
+Any prior parameters with names matching the input parameters are overridden.

+* *values*: A set of parameter values to add as an object of name-value pairs.

 <br/>